MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-document-tracking.md

 ## Tracking and revoking documents for users

 When users sign in to the document tracking site, they can track and revoke documents that they have protected by using the Azure Information Protection client or shared by using the Rights Management sharing application.
-When you sign in as an administrator for Azure Information Protection (global admin), you can click the Admin icon, which switches to Administrator mode so that you can see the documents that have been shared by users in your organization:
+When you sign in as an administrator for Azure Information Protection (global admin), you can click the Admin icon, which switches to Administrator mode.
+This mode lets you see the documents that users in your organization have selected to track by using the Azure Information Protection client, or shared by using the Rights Management sharing application:

 ![Admin icon in the document tracking site](../media/tracking-site-admin-icon.png)

 Actions that you take in Administrator mode are audited and logged in the usage log files, and you must confirm to continue.
 For more information about this logging, see the next section.

 When you are in Administrator mode, you can then search by user or document.
-If you search by user, you will see all the documents that the specified user has shared.
-If you search by document, you will see all the users in your organization who shared that document.
-You can then drill into the search results to track the documents that users have shared and revoke these documents, if necessary.
+If you search by user, you will see all the documents that the specified user has selected to track by using the Azure Information Protection client, or shared by using the Rights Management sharing application.

+If you search by document, you will see all the users in your organization who tracked that document by using the Azure Information Protection client, or shared by using the Rights Management sharing application.
+You can then drill into the search results to track the documents that users have protected and revoke these documents, if necessary.

 To leave the Administrator mode, click **X** next to **Exit administrator mode**: